 Windows Chinese Features

-When Microsoft introduced the first "Start" menu with Windows 95, they licensed the Rolling Stones' "Start Me Up" for their advertising.
+When Microsoft introduced the first Start menu with Windows 95, they licensed the Rolling Stones' "Start Me Up" for their advertising.
 Someone there was apparently oblivious to the irony of using a song that repeatedly screams "You make a grown man cry".
 But we eventually grew to like the Start menu, and we missed it when it went away.

 Windows 7 will be with us for a long time.
-It combines Vista's updated Chinese features and fonts with a slimmer, faster, more stable system.
-I will "start you up" with Windows 7 Chinese features and setup info here.
+Windows Vista introduced many new Chinese features and fonts, but Win 7 is far more stable.
+I offer Windows 7 and Vista Chinese features and setup info here.

 Ubuntu Linux Chinese Setup